le Pinet via the Trou de la Saignerie

 This walk is somewhat spoilt by its approach.
 It starts with a steep ascent through the forest, blunders through an indeterminate bit, and then ascends a scree-filled gully (map).
 Once past these lower obstacles, however, it is a delight, with a couple of interesting scrambles which give it its difficuly grade, an obligatory ascent of a fixed ladder in a cave, and a wonderful walk along the crest.

 The starting point is les Varvats (1042 m, grid ref.
-UTM 31T 72587 50328) - a small group of houses elevated 250 metres above St. Même, with the advantage of a small parking area (if you get there earlier enough).
+UTM 31T 72587 50328) - a small group of houses elevated 250 metres above St. Même, with the advantage of a small parking area for a dozen cars.
 There are splendid views across the cirque towards the Guiers Vif resurgence waterfalls.

 From the car park follow the track trending south east for about 300 metres.
 When it reaches a positive summit, a thin track heads off uphill to the right.
 This starts off horribly steep, but the angle soon eases.
 After about half an hour, the path intersects a contouring forestry track.
 Ignore it and carry on, taking the right hand option after a few minutes.
 This should then be followed to a positive ridge.
 By this time, you will have picked up the occasional blue blobs and red arrows.
 The path loses its identity on the ridge, but find your way up it until a clearing, rampant with man-eating Giant Yellow Gentians, is reached.
 From here, there is a fine view of the l'Aulp du Seuil basin above the Guiers Vif cirque.